What is a“debutant“ (Debütant) ?

 - Shoes: 100 Euros

-How do you apply?
+How to apply?

 |Generalprobe (dress rehearsal)||

-- Patent leather shoes tend to stick to each other, which is especially bad when you cross the legs during the dance.
+- Patent leather shoes tend to stick to each other, which is especially problematic when you cross the legs during the dance.
 This can be avoided by greasing critical regions of the shoes with Vaseline.